kayfay/flask-web-services/README.md

 ## Currently Reading https://www.packtpub.com/web-development/flask-building-python-web-services

+vps_template is a template script for the virtual private servers in the cloud

 1. `firstapp` is a standard hello world
    1. Is spun up on a debain google cloud platform virtual image
    2. Runs a webserver using apache2 and uses flask to serve up the app